protonjhow/srl-hackathon/README.md

-# ACL Test
+# srl-hackathon

-This is a trimmed repo that deploys a minimal topology for testing ACLs.
+Containerlab configs for Hackathon

 ## How does this work then?